eaglerock1337/marks.dev/site/storytime.md

 done
 ```

 Now we can see what the `while` loop above was all about...letting him run the script only once per shift.
 The variable increment isn't ideal, but looking for `(( x++ ))` instead of `x=$(( $x + 1 ))` is more of a nit than any thing else.
 Instead of that, I'd much prefer you use a `for` loop, instead.
-And, instead of a `for` loop, I'd very much prefer using `cron` in the first place.
+And, while we're at it, instead of a `for` loop, I'd *very* much prefer using `cron` in the first place.
 As for the commented out line, the fact that it's commented out with a shebang is an approprate way to close this out.

 So yeah, that's the worst shell script I've ever seen in my professional career.
 Because we were still debugging the TPS servers and wanted to start tracking daytime latency as well, I eventually updated the script to run hourly via `cron` and to back up logs in a subdirectory.
 I also refined the output a bit more by filtering out noise and made it a bit more efficient.
 If you're curious, here's what I ended up with: